Gnucash/gnucash/src/doc/sx.rst

 - bugs

+! - [ ] with SLR open (with instances), add variables to SX; only newly-created instances will have appropriate variable tables.

-! - [ ] parse from 1.8 file doesn't setup start date correctly;
+! - [x] parse from 1.8 file doesn't setup start date correctly;
     daily-auto-yes-notify.xac has start date of 2006-09-26, but new TXN is for $today.

-! - [ ] with SLR open (with instances), add variables to SX; only newly-created instances will have appropriate variable tables.
+    - [x] this causes phantom "SX has been changed, confirm cancel?" problems.

   - [x] created/review txns disappear, eventual crash [ve20070303]_